hanjie-jiang/bias-to-action/_notes/ml_fundamentals/ML_fundamentals.md

 	- increase the complexity of model.
 	- decrease regularization parameters.

+## Early Stoppings
+- Early stopping watches **validation** loss/metric and halts training when it stops improving, and is a **stopping rule** driven by the **validation metric’s change**, not a pre-fixed iteration count
+- It **reduces overfitting** (lower variance) by not letting the model memorize noise; acts like **implicit L2** regularization.
+Train while checking performance on a validation set.
+Whenever the validation score improves, remember those weights.
+If it doesn’t improve for a while (patience), stop and roll back to the best checkpoint.
+This caps model complexity at the point where it generalized best, preventing the later epochs from fitting noise

 ## L2 / L1 Regularization
 ###### Setup
 Model (no intercept for simplicity):